Avraham Gavrielov, CM

 First and foremost, congratulations on the birth of your new son!

 Arranging your baby boy’s circumcision here in Arizona , without using the ring or plastibell, can prove difficult.
 I am a qualified expert Mohel (Rabbi who specializes in circumcision), who can offer you this service to be performed anywhere in Arizona in the comfort of your own home.

 The foreskin is the hollow sleeve of skin at the end of the penis which covers the glans and corona.
 It is very similar to the ear lobe in that it is hollow.
 I isolate this skin away from the penis below it, and safely and quickly remove it in a matter of seconds.
-Prior to the circumcision I apply a topical local anesthetic (not an injection) and your baby will not feel or notice the procedure.
 Once your baby is picked up and cuddled he is back to his normal self.
 I will give you full aftercare instructions, both verbally and printed afterwards.